The only three things you need to know about being an organized audience development blogger with an editorial schedule

 We post several different types of blogs here at the Mequoda Daily, and I’m sure you’ll see the same thing across other blogs.
 The three that we publish on a regular basis are:

-SEO Blog Post: The main job of an SEO blog post is to build organic traffic from search engines.
-These posts are heavily optimized for keywords.
-The content in these posts may come from your free reports, so that you can point back to your free reports (using targeted keywords) at the end of the articles.
+Evergreen SEO Post: The main job of an SEO blog post is to build organic traffic from search engines.
+These posts are newly optimized for keywords.

-Buzz Post: Also known as a link review, a buzz post is used to provide relevant, up-to-date information on your industry.
+News Post: A news post is used to provide relevant, up-to-date information on your industry.
 You find content you like, written by your favorite sources, add value with original commentary and analysis and link to the original article.
 This is great material to post on social networks because it brings the reader to your website, before you point them back to the original article.

 By mixing up these three types of posts, you’ll find that you’re satisfying many of your internal needs.